c1au6i0/muaydata/content/post/2019-04-17-reticulate.markdown

 In this sprint race to import csv in `R`, the first place is still hold by the favourite `data.table::fread` followed by `pandas read_csv` and then by `readr::read_csv`.
 These two last packages/functions were really close at the final line.
 The base `R` function `read.csv` was not able to get to the podium and had reading times about 4-fold larger than `data.table::fread`.

 Ciao Ciao!

+# EDIT (05-08-2019): vroom!

+Few days ago, [vroom 1.0.0](https://www.tidyverse.org/articles/2019/05/vroom-1-0-0/?fbclid=IwAR0JN1wqX8U1CarXdKbKPkkg77RlNX1bew_k6bZbINb1uZloSXvNyjotxVg) was released in CRAN, and so we have another important contestant in our competition.
+Let's look at an update table of the reading benchmark for the `amis.csv` file.

+Under these conditions, `vroom` appears to be even slower than base `R` in terms of reading times

+To undestand why, we need to take a look at our `amis.csv` data.

+Our data consists of numeric data and `vroom` advantage over the other packages/fucntion is that *"character data is read from the file lazily; you only pay for the data you use"*.
+So under these conditions, `data.table::fread` is still a gold medal!